AaronRandall/scenarios/README.md

 ## What
 An application to handle running iOS acceptance tests, in a simulator or hardware device.
 Brings together functionality from ios-sim, fruitstrap, transporter-chief, tuneup_js.
+Sample app courtesy of https://github.com/Frahaan/2012-Olympics-iOS--iPad-and-iPhone--source-code

 ## Prerequisites

+A mac
+Xcode (tested on 4.6.x)
 brew install ios-sim

 ## Run the samples